cpaulWP/DeviceDocumentation/README.md

     The URL is WasatchPhotonics.github.io/DeviceDocumentation

     CNAME has to be in every branch.
-If you use ghp-import, you have to manually add the CNAME file to the branch.
+If you use ghp-import, you have to make sure the pelican configuration writes the CNAME file to the root of the gh-pages branch.
+The content of the CNAME file should
+    be: devices.waspho.com

     The parent domain (for testing), is waspho.com.
     This content should appear at: devices.waspho.com